GST Notice

 • Tax paid figures differ: Tax paid in GSTR-9 does not match cumulative GSTR-3B payment amounts.

-• Credit notes and amendments not captured correctly: The treatment of credit notes in GSTR-9 vs how they were handled month-to-month differs.
+• Credit notes and amendments not captured correctly: The treatment of credit notes in GSTR-9 versus how they were handled month-to-month differs.

 • Reverse charge supply not matching: RCM (reverse charge mechanism) supplies declared in GSTR-9 differ from what was paid in GSTR-3B monthly.